robhatton-hyland/alfresco-enterprise-docker-installer/README.md

-# generator-alfresco-docker-installer
+# alfresco-enterprise-docker-installer
-> Alfresco Docker Installer
+> Alfresco Enterprise Docker Installer

 ## DISCLAIMER
-**IMPORTANT** This project is not supported by Alfresco in any way.
-Despite deployments using Docker Compose are considered a valid approach for ACS deployment (Community and Enterprise), this `alfresco-docker-installer` tool is **not** the official Alfresco recommendation.
+**IMPORTANT** This project is not supported or owned by Alfresco in any way.
+Despite deployments using Docker Compose are considered a valid approach for ACS deployment (Community and Enterprise), this `alfresco-enterprise-docker-installer` tool is **not** the official Alfresco recommendation.
 Please, check [https://github.com/Alfresco/acs-deployment/tree/master/docker-compose](https://github.com/Alfresco/acs-deployment/tree/master/docker-compose) in order to understand official recommendations from Alfresco.

 ## Description

-Since Alfresco Installer was discontinued from Alfresco 5.2, this project provides a command line installer for Alfresco Community 6.1, 6.2, 7.0, 7.1, 7.2 and 7.3 to be used in Docker Compose installations.
+This project is based on the alfresco-docker-installer (https://github.com/Alfresco/alfresco-docker-installer) which serves as a method of generating a docker-compose.yml for the Community version for Alfresco Content Services.
+This project instead focuses exclusively on the Enterprise version of Alfresco Content Services for the intended use by Alfresco Technical Support staff only.

 This project generates a Docker Compose template ready to be used including following features:

 * RAM limits for every service according to global memory available for Docker
-* PostgreSQL or MariaDB as database (no other option but MySQL is supported for Community)
-* Search Services configured for environments using several languages for contents or from operative systems / browsers
+* Choice of supported databases (MySQL, MSSQL, Oracle, Postgres, MariaDB)
+* SSL (HTTPs)
+* Alfresco Transformation Services with option of also using the Document Transformation Services (outside of docker)
+* Choice of supported variants of Search Services (Search Services, Enterprise Search Services, Search and Insight Engine)
 * Outbound Email service (smtp)
 * LDAP service for identification (based in OpenLDAP)
-* Several Community addons available
-* Wrapper Script for waiting the alfresco boot to finish
+* Alfresco Identity Services (keycloak)

->> This generator creates a base Docker Template with the configuration selected, but you should review volumes, configuration, modules & tuning parameters before using this composition in Production environments.
+>> This generator creates a base Docker Template with the configuration selected, but you should review volumes, configuration, modules & tuning parameters.

 **WARNING** Depending on the OS used for hosting Docker, some adjustments must be made in default **volumes** configuration:
 * For *Mac OS*, produced Docker Compose template should work as is